Jeffrey-Ede/adaptive-scans/README.md

 # Adaptive Partial STEM

 This repository is for the [preprint](https://arxiv.org/abs/2004.02786)|paper "Adaptive Partial Scanning Transmission Electron Microscopy with Reinforcement Learning".
 Supplementary information is [here](https://doi.org/10.5281/zenodo.4304462).
-Sparse scans are piecewise adapted to specimens by a recurrent actor that learns to cooperated with a convolutional feedforward generator.
+Sparse scans are piecewise adapted to specimens by a recurrent actor that learns to cooperate with a feedforward generator.

 <p align="center">
   <img src="examples.png">